Skip to main content

 How awards are given

-We have two award badges that we give out to games: Recommended and Editor’s Choice.
-A Recommended badge means that we believe a game is good enough to be a standout in its genre.
+We have one award badge that we give out to games: Editor’s Choice.
+A Editor’s Choice means that we believe a game is good enough to be a standout in its genre.
 These are the games you’ll largely see on our “Best of” lists across the site, because we truly believe they’re the top picks.

-Like our top scores, an Editor’s Choice badge is not something we hand out lightly.
 Games are often expensive and a gargantuan time commitment.
-It doesn’t help you narrow down your choices if we throw our highest honor on every game.
-Instead, we’re more selective about which games receive an Editor’s Pick badge.
 When you see it at the top of a review, it’s a signal that we think a game is worth playing even if you aren’t particularly keen on its genre.
 These are truly special games that deserve broad attention.

-Just because a game doesn’t receive a Recommended or Editor’s Choice badge doesn’t mean we don’t recommend it.
+Just because a game doesn’t receive an Editor’s Choice badge doesn’t mean we don’t recommend it.
 Every game has an audience, and we do our best to identify who each game we review will resonate with.
 These badges just help narrow down what’s a safe bet if you have a limited budget or little time to play.

 Giovanni Colantonio